via5/Synergy/README.md

  - _Insert step after_: Adds a new step after the current one.
  - _Clone step_: Adds a new step after the current one with the same settings and modifiers as the current one.

-Note that steps cannot be re-ordered.
+Note that steps cannot currently be re-ordered.

 Adding modifiers: